vacp2p/vac.dev/_posts/2021-10-25-waku-v1-vs-waku-v2.md

 However, the theoretical performance improvements of Waku v2 over Waku v1, has never been properly benchmarked and tested.

-A full performance evaluation of Waku v2 would require significant planning and resources, if it were to simulate "real world" conditions faithfully and measure bandwidth and resource usage across different network connections, robustness against attacks/losses, message latencies, etc.
+Although we're working towards a full performance evaluation of Waku v2, this would require significant planning and resources, if it were to simulate "real world" conditions faithfully and measure bandwidth and resource usage across different network connections, robustness against attacks/losses, message latencies, etc.
 (There already exists a fairly comprehensive [evaluation of GossipSub v1.1](https://research.protocol.ai/publications/gossipsub-v1.1-evaluation-report/vyzovitis2020.pdf), on which [`11/WAKU2-RELAY`](https://rfc.vac.dev/spec/11/) is based.)

-As a more realistic starting point, this document contains a limited and local comparison of the _bandwidth_ profile (only) between Waku v1 and Waku v2.
+As a starting point,
+this post contains a limited and local comparison of the _bandwidth_ profile (only) between Waku v1 and Waku v2.
 It reuses and adapts existing network simulations for [Waku v1](https://github.com/status-im/nim-waku/blob/master/waku/v1/node/quicksim.nim) and [Waku v2](https://github.com/status-im/nim-waku/blob/master/waku/v2/node/quicksim2.nim) and compares bandwidth usage for similar message propagation scenarios.